 Previous Visits to RTP

 After their week-long short course at NC State, the students are then tasked with translating the skills they learned to the biotechnology laboratory at BECHS.
-They have all of the equipment they need, but some of it is different from what they used at BTEC.
-Also most of the steps do not fit neatly into a 90 min high school class block schedule.
-So the students need to figure out how do they achieve the same results, with different tools, and different time constraints.
+Most of the steps they learned do not fit neatly into a 90 min high school class block schedule.
+So the students need to figure out how to achieve the same results, with different tools, and different time constraints.
 This is no small task.
 To do this, the students work in small teams on individual components of each step in the process.
-And with the help of weekly Google Hangouts and monthly visits to BECHS by Dr. Koci and Mrs. Ali from NC State, they students evaluate their results, design experiments to further optimize and then cross-train the other teams once a method is established.
+And with the help of weekly Google Hangouts and monthly visits to BECHS by Dr. Koci and Mrs. Ali from NC State, the students evaluate their results, design experiments to further optimize and then cross-train the other teams once a method is established.

-In May of each school year, the Falcon Biomanufacturing students present posters based on their work at the BECHS Biotechnology Symposium.
-This past year's symposium attracted attendees from across the state and from as far away as Washington D.C.
+At the end of the each school year, the Falcon Biomanufacturing students present posters based on their work at the BECHS Biotechnology Symposium.

 Great Students Need Great Teachers

 BECHS has a small student body, served by a small group of the best teachers in the eastern North Carolina.
 At the core of this project is Mr. Bruce Boller.
-Mr. Boller has been teaching high school science for over 30 years, with most of that time in Bertie County and is the instructor for Biotechnology I and II.
+Mr. Boller has been teaching high school science for over 30 years, with most of that time in Bertie County and is the instructor for Biotechnology I, II, III, and IV.
 Mr. Boller is a former Kenan Fellow, former Syngenta Summer Fellow, and the 2014 recipient of the NC Science, Mathematics, and Technology Education Center Outstanding 9-16 Educator Award.